jswhit/gfstonc/README.md

 [numpy](http://numpy.org), [netcdf4-python](https://github.com/Unidata/netcdf4-python) and
 [gfortran](https://gcc.gnu.org/wiki/GFortran) are required,
-plus [shtns](https://bitbucket.org/nschaeff/shtns) library for spherical harmonic transforms.
+plus the [shtns](https://bitbucket.org/nschaeff/shtns) library for spherical harmonic transforms.

 * `python setup.py build`
    - setup.py will try to build `src/libw3nco_d.a`  and `src/libbacio_4.a` if they do not